AndrewMotevich/react-app-posts/README.md

 # React-found-course
-This is a react app posts wich I created by tutorial from Ulbi TV [https://www.youtube.com/watch?v=GNrdg3PzpJQ](https://www.youtube.com/watch?v=GNrdg3PzpJQ)
+This is a react app wich I created by tutorial from Ulbi TV [https://www.youtube.com/watch?v=GNrdg3PzpJQ](https://www.youtube.com/watch?v=GNrdg3PzpJQ)

 The posts and comments have been read from **JSONPlaceholder**